thtran97/Wildfire-Evacuation-Problem/README.md

 In this project we just focus on minmizing the total evacuation time, also respecting all the capacity constraints and due date constraints with the given instances.

-We also would like to thank you our tutor, Mme.
-Marie-Jo HUGET, for your helps and your adivces when we are working on this project.
+We also would like to thank you our tutors, Mrs. Marie-Jo HUGET and M.Tom Portoleau, for your helps and your adivces when we are working on this project.

 ## Documentation